ITIL Compliant service-desk software June 16, 2024 | 3 min Read

 Just be careful that if you find yourself somehow “compliant” to it, you just might go down in history as the most boring, non-innovative, middle-of-the road service manager that no-one will ever know about.

-Be a Service Desk Jimi and rock on blues lovers service desk managers
+Be a Service Desk Jimi and rock on service desk managers!

 Blues compliant helpdesk software